-Alaska Airlines shows great transparency with regards to their CO2 emissons and other steps they are taking to improve their impact on the environment.
+Alaska Airlines shows great transparency with regard to its CO2 emissions and other steps they are taking to improve its impact on the environment.
 They are always looking for innovative ways to reduce the environmental impact of their services, and steps that they have taken so far have included going strawless, composting grounds from coffee served in flight, and using avionics to use the 'Greener Skies' approaches in order to cut fuel consumption.

 The airline has also formed a partnership with the Port of Seattle and Boeing with the aim to power all flights by all airlines at Seattle-Tacoma International Airport with sustainable biofuel.

 Delta is taking steps to improve its environmental impact - largely with regard to its fuel emissions, but also with regard to water waste, hazardous waste, and the implementation of a recycling program.

 On Earth Day 2019, Delta laid out a plan for the future and made clear its intentions to invest in carbon offsets by buying around 50,00 carbon offsets.
 Delta is also in the process of removing all single-use plastic items from their flights.
 This includes items such as stir sticks, wrappers and utensils.
 In total, Delta is estimated to remove over 300,000 pounds of plastic waste each year.

 In March 2020, Delta Air Lines announced its commitment of $1 billion over the next 10 years on its journey to mitigate all emissions.
 In 2021, the airline will continue to invest in driving innovation, advancing clean air travel technologies, accelerating the reduction of carbon emissions and waste, and establishing new projects to mitigate the balance of emissions.